droidmx/Discord-Util-Bots/README.md

-# Lh Group Systems Utility Bot
+# Army of the Void Bot
-Custom bot for LHGS to use for afk checks and verification!
+Custom bot for the Army of the Void Guild on RotMG

 feel free to use source as reference, if you copy, please credit \~Droid~#5799 :D